What is the Occupancy Rate?

 Relevance and Use of Occupancy Rate Formula

-A high occupancy rate normally signifies that the real estate properties are being utilized fully to derive maximum rental income.
+A high occupancy rate signifies typically that the real estate properties are being utilized to derive maximum rental income.
 The reason is that it gives a clear indication of how much-expected cash-flows a real estate investor can earn from its portfolio.
 Further, a well-maintained real estate portfolio can generate a good stream of income and can be regarded as the gold mine in disguise or a true money maker.

-The investor with low occupancy has to quickly achieve this so that they don’t have to bear the maintenance cost of the empty units and they are able to break-even over their investments as well as they can make up for their property taxes from these derived income streams.
+The investor with low occupancy has to quickly achieve this so that they don’t have to bear the maintenance cost of the empty units, and they are able to break-even over their investments as well as they can make up for their property taxes from these derived income streams.
 Additionally, since these spaces are vacant, the investor loses the opportunity to earn maximum income.

-This has been a guide to Occupancy Rate and its definition.
-Here we discuss the formula to calculate the occupancy rate along with practical examples and downloadable excel template.
+This article has been a guide to Occupancy Rate and its definition.
+Here we discuss the formula to calculate the occupancy rate along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –